syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Customizing the organizational chart

-Organizational chart layout starts parsing from root and iterate through all its child elements. ‘getLayoutInfo’ method provides necessary information of a node’s children and the way to arrange (direction, orientation, offsets, etc.) them.
+Organizational chart layout starts parsing from root and iterate through all its child elements. `getLayoutInfo` method provides necessary information of a `node`'s `children` and the way to arrange (direction, orientation, offsets, etc.) them.
 You can customize the arrangements by overriding this function, explained as follows.

 ### GetLayoutInfo

-You can set Chart orientations, chart types and offset to be left between parent and child nodes by overriding the method `diagram.model.layout.getLayoutInfo`.
+You can set Chart orientations, chart types and offset to be left between parent and child nodes by overriding the method `getLayoutInfo`.

 #### Arguments